 3. The Father of Mixology Was Jerry Thomas

 Jerry Thomas (1830-1885) was not the first barkeep in America, but he was the first to write about it.
 In 1862, Thomas published "The Bon Vivant's Companion, also known as The Bar-Tender's Guide."
 In it, Thomas laid down the principles for mixing drinks and listed his own recipes.
 His book (which was revised several times) included the first recipes for the Tom Collins and the martini.
 Thomas was also quite a showman — his signature drink was the blue blazer, which involved lighting whiskey and tossing it back and forth between two mixing glasses.
 His bar guide is still in print.

 Thomas' creative spirit lives on today.
-Whether it's bartenders competing to show off their "flairtending" skills — like juggling liquor bottles — or in more serious competitions, like the World Class Club, where bartenders around the globe submit original cocktail recipes, there's something for everyone.
+Whether it's bartenders competing to show off their "flairtending" skills — like juggling liquor bottles — or mixologists showing off their creativity by submitting original recipes, there's a competition for everyone.
 Check out some flairtender tricks in the video below.